Coca-cola to invest Sh23 billion to expand operations in Kenya

-The company made the announcement during President William Ruto’s visit at its US headquarters on Tuesday.
+The company announced during President William Ruto’s visit to its US headquarters on Tuesday.

 Ruto has wound up his first leg of the State Visit to the United States of America where he also urged private and public sectors to explore a range of mutually beneficial partnerships.